Czechia Travel Insurance

 Documentation Required: Medical reports, receipts, police reports for theft, proof of trip cancellation reasons

-- File a police report immediately for any theft or loss, as this documentation is specifically required for property-related claims in Czechia
+- File police reports immediately for any theft, as official documentation is essential for successful claims

 Get Covered for Czechia